 For full advice on symptoms of chocolate poisoning and treatment, visit our Pet Health Hub:

 Keeping chocolate away from pets

-Easter egg hunts are really popular during Easter.
-If you’re thinking of having one, keep pets out of the way during the hunt and while you set it up.
+- Be careful during Easter egg hunts.
+If you’re thinking of having an Easter egg hunt, keep pets out of the way during the hunt and while you set it up.
 Make a note of where all the eggs where hidden so you can check they’ve all be found before you let you pets back into the area.

-- A healthy, pet-safe treat.
+- Healthy, pet safe treats.
 There are lots of healthy treats made for pets.
-This is a much better option that giving them human food.
-Be careful though – feeding your pet too many treats alongside their normal food can make them put on weight.
+Be careful though – feeding your pet too many treats alongside their normal food can make them put on weight or upset their stomach.

 - Your love and attention.
 This is what your pet wants more than anything.
 They don’t need any food treats (especially not toxic chocolate) so long as they’re loved and looked after.